Who can help your child if they have been sexually assaulted

 • Gatehouse

-If you have experienced sexual harm and you would like to speak with someone, you can contact Gatehouse Monday–Friday 9am–5pm on (03) 9345 6391.
+If your child has experienced sexual harm and you/they would like to speak with someone, you can contact Gatehouse Monday–Friday 9am–5pm on (03) 9345 6391.
 Our sexual assault workers can talk to you about:

 • Telling the police about the sexual assault.